python-trio/trio/docs/source/reference-io.rst

 If `trio.run_process` is too limiting, we also offer a low-level API, `trio.lowlevel.open_process`.
-For example, if you want to spawn a child process that will and outlive the parent process and be orphaned, then `~trio.run_process` can't do that, but `~trio.lowlevel.open_process` can.
+For example, if you want to spawn a child process that will outlive the parent process and be orphaned, then `~trio.run_process` can't do that, but `~trio.lowlevel.open_process` can.